 Show/hide contentOpenClose All

 You can appeal the decision of an Examination Board on the following grounds:

-- There were extenuating circumstances of which the Programme Board was aware but had rejected, because the application was late and the Programme Board did not consider the reason why the application was late to be valid.
+- Late Extenuating Circumstances - there were extenuating circumstances of which the Programme Board was aware but had rejected, because the application was late and the Governing Board did not consider the reason why the application was late to be valid.

 The appeals process has two stages:

 - Early Resolution

 - Formal Assessment Appeal

 After receiving your results, if you have any concerns you should make them know to your Module Coordinator and/or Head of Subject Area or School.
 If an error is identified the School has the authority to make the necessary changes, thereby removing the need to submit an appeal.
 Most queries can be satisfactorily resolved at this stage.

 If you are dissatisfied with the response from the School and if you have valid grounds for appeal you can raise your concerns via the formal assessment appeals process.